Nestled on the west bank of the Tiber, Trastevere is one of Captain Ulysses’ favourites in Rome.

-Considered the 8th hill of Rome – in reference to the 7 historical hills of the capital, among which the most famous is undoubtedlythe Palatine – it marks the limit between Rome and Vatican City, to the north.
+Considered the 8th hill of Rome – in reference to the 7 historical hills of the capital, among which the most famous is undoubtedly the Palatine Hill – it marks the limit between Rome and Vatican City, to the north.

 The Janiculum is associated with the history of General Giuseppe Garibaldi (and his wife Anita Garibaldi), whose statues you’ll find at the top of the hill.
-Why is that?
+Why?
 Well, because General Garibaldi succeeded in 1849 (during the First Italian War of Independence) in holding out on the hill for several weeks against the numerically superior French army (the general and his fighters were eventually routed).

 ⚠️ Note ⚠️